ammarag/IBM-Data-Science-Professional-Certificate/01-What is Data Science/README.md

-# What is Data Science?
+# <a href="https://www.coursera.org/learn/what-is-datascience?specialization=ibm-data-science">What is Data Science?</a>

 Understanding of what is Data Science, what data scientists do, and learn about career paths in the field.
 Discover concepts like Machine Learning, Deep Learning, and Neural Networks  and how companies apply data science in business.